AJoelCastro/rnc-library-ntt/README.md

 }
 ```

-Notes:
+**Notes:**
-- `ChatSession` is exported from the library and can be embedded in any screen.
-It internally uses `InputWithDelete` and a `SendButton` molecule.
+- `ChatSession` internally uses `InputWithDelete` and `SendButton` molecules.
-- The component ships with basic styles and a small simulated bot reply; customize it by copying into your project or extending the exported components.
+- Messages are stored in component state; integrate with backend or Redux for persistence.
+- Bot reply is simulated; replace with API calls as needed.
 ```

 ### Transaction Components